 The IAQ management process is simplified by reducing air pollutants at their sources.
-Volatile organic compounds (VOCs), commonly found in paints, adhesives, and furniture assemblies, are a common source of IAQ-related health issues2.
-During the DLCC's design and construction, indoor materials with low VOC concentrations were installed to prevent the accumulation of harmful chemicals.
-Following those original standards, the DLCC's Sustainable Purchasing Policy mandates that all products used during ongoing facility maintenance adhere to the VOC limits set forth by the South Coast Air Quality Management District.
+Volatile organic compounds (VOCs), commonly found in paints, adhesives, and furniture assemblies, are a common source of IAQ-related health issues.33 During the DLCC's design and construction, indoor materials with low VOC concentrations were installed to prevent the accumulation of harmful chemicals.
+Following those original standards, recommended by LEED[®], the DLCC's Sustainable Purchasing Policy mandates that all products used during ongoing facility maintenance adhere to the VOC limits set forth by the South Coast Air Quality Management District.

-The DLCC's green cleaning program also mitigates contaminants and contributes to exceptional indoor air quality.
-In April 2011, the preexisting green cleaning program was expanded and formalized into the DLCC Green Cleaning Policy and Plan.
-The plan specifies the use of sustainable cleaning products, including those which meet applicable Green Seal standards, are made of biobased and biodegradable content, and/or have low VOC concentrations.
-Green Seal provides several standards that are based on life cycle research of environmental impact and are recognized by LEED.
+The DLCC's Green Cleaning Policy and Plan also mitigates contaminants and contributes to exceptional indoor air quality.
+The plan specifies the use of sustainable cleaning products, including those which meet applicable Green Seal standards, are made of bio-based and biodegradable content, and/or have low VOC concentrations.
+Green Seal provides several standards that are based on life cycle research of environmental impact and are recognized by LEED[®].
 The use of these chemicals is tracked indirectly by cost of the chemical purchases.
-In 2014, 50% of the cleaning products purchased met the goals provided in the DLCC Green Cleaning Policy and Plan.
+In 2015, 78% of the cleaning products purchased met the goals provided in the DLCC Green Cleaning Policy and Plan.

 To help protect the health of housekeeping staff, sustainability standards were also created for all indoor and outdoor cleaning equipment.
-In 2014, 100% of the cleaning equipment purchased met at least one or more applicable purchasing criteria, including dust-capturing filters, low operating noise levels, and ergonomic design.
+In 2015, 100% of the cleaning equipment purchased met at least one or more applicable purchasing criteria, including dust-capturing filters, low operating noise levels, and ergonomic design.
 All regular cleaning equipment maintenance is logged by the Director of Operations to ensure that equipment continues to operate safely and at peak efficiency.